Amani-dot/Navigation-Bar/README.md

 ### What I learned

 * Start with Mobile-first, then desktop
-* Best practises when doing navbar and what layouts to use
+* Best practices when doing navbar and what layouts to use

 `
 ```css